 Author’s Bio

 Madeline Miller is an investment writer at Essay Services and Dissertation Writing Services.
 With her partner Alex, Katherine has been accumulating properties for rent in the student town of Providence, Rhode Island, and finding success in this market.
-Also, she’s a manager at Essay Editing writing service.
+She is also a manager at the Essay Editing writing service.